-Having an active email list is crucial when it comes to the success of email marketing.
-You would want to have a list that includes valid emails along with subscribers who regularly engage with your emails and eventually deliver conversions.
+Having an active email list is key to successful email marketing.
+You want valid emails and subscribers who enjoy your content and turn into loyal customers.

 Often when you are in business for a while, you find several leads that are no longer engaging with your emails.
 You send out your emails but these prospects do not open your emails.

-There could be two possible reasons this can happen.
+There could be 3 possible reasons this can happen.

 - They do not find your emails interesting anymore.